1971 World Championship Victory Race: Race

 Although the race only lasted for less than half of its intended distance, there were several incidents.
 On lap 2, Henri Pescarolo and Reine Wisell collided at the Druids hairpin, with both cars retiring.
 Then Mike Hailwood and Ronnie Peterson also collided and had to pit for repairs.
 Hailwood's car was deemed unfit to continue, but Peterson rejoined the race, albeit nearly a lap down.
 Jo Siffert had fallen several places at the start, but had made his way back to 4th by lap 14.
 Approaching Hawthorn Bend at high speed on lap 15, Siffert's BRM suffered a mechanical failure which pitched it across the track into an earth bank.
-The car rolled over and caught fire, trapping Siffert underneath, and he died in the flames.
+The car rolled over and caught fire, trapping Siffert underneath, and he died of smoke inhalation in the flames.
 The race was stopped with the track blocked, and all the cars were stranded out on the circuit except for John Surtees, who was able to drive around to the pits, his car damaged by debris.